-The vast majority of people require reading glasses during their mid-forties but individual variations and activities determine when each individual needs them.
+The vast majority of people will require reading glasses by their mid-forties.
+But individual variations and activities people perform regularly determine when each individual requires them.

-Most will start to wear glasses for more concentrated tasks at first and then begin to use them more often.
+Most people will start to wear glasses for more concentrated near tasks at first and then begin to use them more often.

-The chart below shows how your amplitude of focus reduces over time, predictably for the average human eye.
+The chart below shows how your ability to focus reduces over time for the average human eyes.

 Is The Need For Reading Glasses Predictable?

-By the time most people reach their 50s, they will be using glasses for reading and most near task all the time.
+By the time most people reach 50, they will be using glasses for reading and most near visual tasks on a daily basis.